How gum disease affects the overall success of your dental implant treatment and if we can place dental implants at all.

-This condition is referred to as peri-implant mucositis, which has similar symptoms to gingivitis.
+This condition is called peri-implant mucositis, which has symptoms similar to gingivitis.

 Again, if this is not taken care of, the condition can worsen and progress to per-implantitis.
-This stage can contribute to bone loss, leading the implant to become loose.
+This stage can contribute to bone loss, making the implant loose.

 Replacing teeth with gum disease

 Regardless of the above, your opinion of implants should not change.
-Of all the ways modern restorative dentistry can replace missing teeth, dental implants are certainly the best.
+Dental implants are certainly the best of all the ways modern restorative dentistry can replace missing teeth.

-Believe us when we say it – there are no tooth-replacement options that will provide you with a longer-lasting, natural result.
+Believe us when we say it – no tooth-replacement options will provide you with a longer-lasting, natural result.

-One of their many advantages, a dental implant promotes bone strength and can help support and preserve the jawbone, which naturally breaks down when tooth loss has occurred.
+One of their many advantages is that a dental implant promotes bone strength and can help support and preserve the jawbone, which naturally breaks down when tooth loss occurs.